Friday, April 29, 2016

 Fee is 350 pesos plus 50 pesos to cover materials.
 You will make a batik or tie-dye wall hanging.

-Sergio's work - photo Isla Art Fair FB page
+Sergio's work - photo Isla Art Fair

-If the front door is closed walk around to the Caribbean side.
+If the front door is closed, walk around to the Caribbean side.
 The courtyard is open on that side.

 We hope you will let us know in advance if you plan to come, but drop-ins are welcome.